A Parallelization Strategy for GRAND with Optimality Guarantee by Exploiting Error Pattern Tree Representation: ML Enhancement of ORBGRAND

 \subsection{ORBGRAND and EP Tree Representation}

 While SGRAND attains ML decoding performance, its online EP generation incurs substantial runtime overhead.
-To address this limitation, \cite{duffy2022ordered} introduced ORBGRAND, which generates EPs using the ranking of the received channel reliabilities only, and hence can be readily implemented in an offline fashion.
-Subsequently, several ORB-type GRAND algorithms have been proposed \cite{liu2022orbgrand,wan2024approaching}, all of which operate according to the following phases: \begin{itemize} \item \emph{Pre-computation phase}: Construct a fixed EP set $\tilde{\mathcal{E}}_{\text{ORB}}=\{\Tilde{\underline{e}}(1),...,\Tilde{\underline{e}}(T)\}$ and store it locally upon system initialization. \item \emph{Runtime phase}: For each received vector $\underline{y}$, permute the stored EPs according to the reliability ranking vector $\underline{r}$ to generate the testing schedule. \end{itemize}
+To address this limitation, \cite{duffy2022ordered} introduced ORBGRAND, which generates EPs based solely on the ranking of the received channel reliabilities, rather than their exact values.

+Subsequently, several ORB-type GRAND algorithms have been proposed~\cite{liu2022orbgrand,wan2024approaching}.
+Although EPs can be generated either on-the-fly during decoding~\cite{duffy2022ordered,yuan2023guessing} or pre-computed and stored~\cite{9715725}, from an analytical perspective these algorithms can be equivalently viewed as operating on a fixed EP set